 What comes next

 - We’re fighting back: Represented by Earthjustice, the Sierra Club, the Center for Biological Diversity, Friends of the Earth, and Turtle Island Restoration Network are appealing the court order to remove protections for the Rice’s whale.
-The groups have appealed the ruling to the Fifth Circuit Court of Appeals and will seek an emergency stay of the order.
+The groups have appealed the ruling to the Fifth Circuit Court of Appeals, which recently delayed the sale until November 8.
+The Court set a schedule to resolve the appeal on an expedited schedule before that date.

-- A five-year plan: The long-term future of Rice’s whales and other Gulf species also depends on BOEM’s upcoming Five-Year Program for oil and gas leasing, which is expected to be released by the end of September.
+- A five-year plan: The long-term future of Rice’s whales and other Gulf species also depends on BOEM’s recently released Five-Year Program for oil and gas leasing, which allows for up to three damaging lease sales in the Gulf by 2029.
+BOEM will decide whether to hold those sales, what acreage to offer, and under what conditions in the future.